 Wade Macdonald’s Credit Recruitment Division are a fervent promoter of the fact that people employed in Credit Control do so much more than ‘call customers and collect overdue payments’.

-Personally, I am massive advocate of the belief that hiring an effective Credit Control Specialist can transform a Businesses outlook.
+Hiring an effective Credit Control Specialist can transform a Businesses outlook.

 Credit Controllers are constantly on the front line, with exposure to internal contacts and of course to customers (aka “ the debtor”).